CodeNameNoah/TipJar/README.md

 2. Install the dependencies: `npm install`
 3. cd client: 'npm install'
 4. cd server: npm install'
-5. Start the application: `npm run dev`
+5. In root directory start the application: `npm run dev`

 The application should now be running at `http://localhost:3000` `http://localhost:4000`.